 Binge Eating Disorder

 Binge eating disorder is characterized by frequent episodes of consuming extremely large amounts of food in short periods, often to the point of discomfort.
 These episodes are marked by feelings of loss of control, guilt, and marked distress about the situation.
-Unlike Bulimia Nervosa, there are no compensatory behaviours involved.
+Unlike Bulimia Nervosa, there are no compensatory behaviors involved.
 The DSM-5 criteria require these binges to occur, on average, at least once a week for three months.

 Orthorexia Nervosa is an unhealthy obsession with eating healthy and “clean”, or the avoidance of foods perceived to be unhealthy.
 Self-imposed food rules are exaggerated by fear of disease, a sense of impurity and/ or anxiety and shame.